telerik/xaml-docs/controls/radgridview/how-to/handle-cell-row-mouse-events.md

 ## RowUnloaded event

-The **RowUnloaded** event occurs anytime a row disappears from the view port.
+The **RowUnloaded** event occurs anytime a row disappears from the viewport.

 The **RowUnloaded** event handler receives two arguments: